-Going forward, TOM Group will remain focused on financial and operating disciplines, and continue its commitment in product and service innovation especially in the areas of e-commerce, e-publishing and other digital initiatives.
-Barring economic uncertainty and regulatory changes, the management is confident that the current initiatives will lead to a restoration of sustainable growth for the Group in future years.
+Moving forward, TOM Group will maintain financial and operating discipline, and continue to integrate the Group's media assets to better exploit opportunities across businesses.
+Barring economic uncertainty and regulatory challenges, the management is confident that the Group is on track to achieve sustainable growth in future years.

-I would like to take this opportunity to thank the management and all the staff of TOM Group for their hard work and dedication over the year.
+I would like to take this opportunity to thank the management and all the staff of TOM Group for their hard work and dedication.